 Two wheels.
-1000bhp.
-400mph?
+1,000 bhp.
+400 mph?

 Story highlights

-- Triumph hope to reach 400 mph
+- Triumph hopes to reach 400 mph

 - Driver is Guy Martin, Isle of Man TT racer